 High progesterone levels, along with rising estrogen levels, stimulate a woman’s breast milk ducts and glands.
 High progesterone production also causes the breast to swell and become tender.

+There are several ways to promote healthy progesterone levels, from hormone therapy to simple lifestyle changes.
 Hormone therapy is a common form of treatment that can help to boost hormones, support hormonal balance, and reduce some of the side effects of perimenopause and menopause .
 Outside of perimenopause and menopause, if you experience low progesterone levels, it’s worth consulting your healthcare provider to determine the underlying cause of the low progesterone.

 Hormone therapy comes in a variety of forms.
 There is generally a split between estrogen therapy and combination therapy.
 The former comprises estrogen alone, while combination therapy includes both estrogen and progesterone together.
 Taking estrogen alone can contribute to the uncontrolled growth of cells within the uterus, leading to increased potential health risks.
 Talk to your healthcare provider to determine the best form of hormone therapy for your needs .